Cascade switching current detectors based on arrays of Josephson junctions: Introduction

-Cascade multiplication is widely employed for enhancing detector sensitivity, e.g. in photo-multipliers and avalanche photodiodes \cite{Eisman_2011}.
-For Josephson detectors, this could be achieved using arrays of mutually coupled JJs.
-The coupling leads to a current-locking phenomenon \cite{Grebenchuk_2022}, where the switching of one JJ drags several neighbors into the resistive state, thereby multiplying the readout voltage \cite{Cybart_2019,Grebenchuk_2022,Golod_2019}.
-A good detector should also have a high absorption efficiency, defined as the ratio of absorbed to incoming THz power.
-This necessitates impedance matching with free space, which is equally important for both THz sources and sensors \cite{Balanis,Krasnov_2023,Krasnov_2010,MKrasnov_2021}.

-In this work we demonstrate novel types of cascade-amplified SCDs featuring arrays of coupled JJs.
+In this work, we present a new concept of cascade-amplified SCDs based on arrays of coupled JJs.
 Collective, avalanche-like switching of many JJs leads to cascade amplification of the readout voltage, boosting the SCD sensitivity.
-We present two prototypes based on either linear arrays of low-$T_c$ Nb/Nb$_x$Si$_{1-x}$/Nb JJs or stacked high-$T_c$ IJJs in Bi-2212 whisker-type crystals.
-We investigate both MW and THz responses and observe non-trivial MW directivities, manifesting antenna effects associated with the sample geometry.
-This suggests good impedance matching and absorption efficiencies for both types of devices.
-We argue that the combination of high-$T_c$ superconductivity with high absorption efficiency and large cascade gain can yield broadband THz sensors with outstanding sensitivities.
+We present two prototypes based on either linear arrays of low-$T_c$ Nb/Nb$_x$Si$_{1-x}$/Nb JJs, or stacked high-$T_c$ IJJs in Bi-2212 whiskers.
+We investigate both MW and THz responses and compare single-junction and cascade SCD operation at the same device.
+MW absorption efficiency is analyzed by studying polarization loss diagrams, revealing antenna effects associated with device geometry.
+We argue that the combination of high-$T_c$ superconductivity and large cascade gain can yield broadband THz sensors with outstanding sensitivities.